 Here are seven examples of companies that are consistently raising the bar on what can be considered the ideal form of sponsored content.

 Netflix isn’t just the most popular streaming service; they are also proving to be an ad innovator.
-Netflix partnered with The Wall Street Journal to launch “Narcos” via a sponsored content article fit for the outlet’s readership.
+In 2015, Netflix partnered with The Wall Street Journal to launch “Narcos” via a sponsored content article fit for the outlet’s readership.
 The item, which focused on the Medellín Cartel’s origins, was engaging, aesthetically pleasing and creative, all while smartly presenting Netflix as an innovative content creator.

 Screenshot from the sponsored article on Washingtonpost.com 'Cocainenomics'.

 Netflix took a similar approach when promoting the second season of its Emmy-award winning original show “Orange is the New Black.”
 According to Chartbeat, Netflix’ sponsored article promoting the show’s second season, entitled “Women Inmates,” was among the top-1,000 most-trafficked articles on NYTimes.com in 2014.
 The item paired interactive imagery and video with text and slideshows.